MaterializeInc/materialize/test/scalability/README.md

 ./mzcompose run default --target=remote \--materialize-url="postgres://user:password@host:6875/materialize?sslmode=require" --cluster-name= ...
 ```

-## Specifying the number of datapoints
+## Specifying the concurrencies to be benchmarked

 The framework uses an exponential function to determine what concurrencies to test.
 By default, exponent base of 2 is used, with a default
 minimum value of 1 and maximum of 256.
 To get more data points, you can modify the exponent base to be less than 2: